byarmis/mpi3/USB_DAC_Selection_and_Troubleshooting.md

 The file used was the compressed zip file of the Raspbian Jessie Lite image since the drive used had only 1GB storage and that was the largest file I had that was less than that size.

-I thought that this was the end of the road for the DragonFly Black
+I thought that this was the end of the road for the DragonFly Black.

 *but then...*